 Let's share some ways to use informal assessment that help you learn more about a what a participant is experiencing regarding a potential mental illness.
-We have some approaches in your Participant Guide to get you started.
+We have some approaches on the screen to get you started.
 The approaches include:

+Ongoing conversations

-- Ongoing conversations - Open-ended questions, such as, "Describe your typical day or week?" - WWP driver flow - Questions on the WWP Participant Barriers page - Reports for workshop facilitators, worksite supervisors, etc.
+Asking open-ended questions, such as, "How would you describe your typical day or week?"

+$\checkmark$ Going through the WWP informal assessment driver flow

+C Reviewing questions on the WWP Participant Barriers page

+Gathering reports from other activity supervisors, such as workshop facilitators, worksite supervisors, etc.

-Ask What approaches to informal assessment have helped you learn more about what a participant is experiencing regarding a potential mental illness?
+Ask What informal assessment approaches have you used to learn more about what a participant is experiencing?
 See if you all can come up with at least as many as we did.
-Add them to the list as we go.
+We'll add them to list as we go.